Is GW190521 a gravitational wave echo of wormhole remnant from another universe?: Model

 \subsection{Our echo-for-wormhole model}

-As a proof-of-principle model, we consider a Schwarzschild-like Morris-Thorne wormhole \cite{Morris:1988cz,Morris:1988tu}, in which the Schwarzschild metrics of both sides are glued at $r=r_{0}>r_{S}$, and $r_{0}$ is the radius of wormhole throat and $r_{S}$ is the Schwarzschild radius.
-The relevant issue on post-ringdown GW signals can be regarded equivalently as a one-dimensional scattering problem with a frequency-domain wave equation: \be \frac{d^2{\tilde\Psi}}{d{r_{*}}^{2}}+\left(\omega^2+V(r_{*},\omega)\right){\tilde\Psi}=0\ee where the boundary condition is $\lim_{r_{*}\longrightarrow\pm\infty}{\tilde\Psi}(r_{*})\sim e^{\pm i\omega r_{*}}$ and the effective potential is a pair of mirror barriers (Schwarzschild angular momentum barrier) with their peaks representing photon spheres.
-The time-domain solution is $\Psi(t)={\frac{1}{2\pi}}\int d\omega {\tilde\Psi}(\omega)$.
+As a proof-of-principle model, we consider a Schwarzschild--like Morris--Thorne wormhole \cite{Morris:1988cz,Morris:1988tu}, see also recent~\cite{Cardoso:2016rao}, in which the Schwarzschild metrics of both sides are glued at $r=r_{0}>r_{S}$, and $r_{0}$ is the radius of wormhole throat and $r_{S}$ is the Schwarzschild radius.
+We note that, the remnant of GW190521 is highly spinning with $\chi_f = 0.72^{+0.09}_{-0.12}$~\cite{LIGOScientific:2020iuh}.
+Here, we adopt a nonspinning setup for simplicity and thus do not model spin-induced modifications to the effective potential or the echo spectrum, which constitutes a limitation of our model.
+As shown exactly in Ref.\cite{Bueno:2017hyj}, the relevant issue on post-ringdown GW signals can be regarded equivalently as a one-dimensional scattering problem with a frequency-domain wave equation:

+where the boundary condition is $\lim_{r_{*}\longrightarrow\pm\infty}{\tilde\Psi}(r_{*})\sim e^{\pm i\omega r_{*}}$ and the effective potential is a pair of mirror barriers (Schwarzschild angular momentum barrier) with their peaks representing photon spheres.
+The time-domain solution is $\Psi(t)={\frac{1}{2\pi}}\int d\omega\, {\tilde\Psi}(\omega)$.
 The central region between the mirror barriers represents the throat of wormhole, while the regions beyond the barriers correspond to our universe and another universe, respectively, as illustrated in Fig.\ref{wormhole_double_barrier}.